asmegithub/ai-code-review-assignment-submission/submission_template.md

 See `correct_task1.py`

 > Note: The original AI-generated code is preserved in `task1.py`.

+ ### Testing Considerations
+If you were to test this function, what areas or scenarios would you focus on, and why?

 ## 3) Explanation Review & Rewrite
 ### AI-generated explanation (original)